Nichologeam/CUAP/README.md

 # **Sending Chat Messages**

 Despite its limited functionality, you can send chat messages and chat commands.
 Open the in-game debug console with ` and start your command with 'talk '.
 Everything after the space will be sent as a chat message, including any commands like '!hint'.
 Note that there is no way to see incoming chat messages, so you will need a text client or another player to tell you.

-# **Known issues**

-Currently, there is no logic applied to the randomization, but this also cannot generate impossible seeds, as there is nothing ever blocking you from goaling.
-I plan to add minimal forms of logic in v0.2.0 at the latest.